Poetry Inspired by George Sterling and Clark Ashton Smith

 Format: A5 Paperback

-Pages: 76
+Pages: 84

 ISBN: 9780980462524

-Spores from Sharnoth - signed 2nd printing - $14.00 (AUDAustralian Dollars (AUD))
+Spores from Sharnoth - fourth revised printing - $16.00 (AUDAustralian Dollars (AUD))

 [ADD TO CART]

-With a Foreword by US critic and scholar S. T. Joshi, and an introduction by the editors of P’rea Press, Spores from Sharnoth and Other Madnesses is an essential acquistion for enthusiasts of horrific and dark verse.
+With a Foreword by US critic and scholar S. T. Joshi, and an introduction by the editors of P’rea Press, Spores from Sharnoth and Other Madnesses is an essential acquisition for enthusiasts of horrific and dark verse.

 “Excellent poetry of the weird … If you love Lovecraft and admire formal poetic form and structure then this professional debut collection must be in your collection!”